Preschool celebrates 'Christmas In July'

 After Santa’s visit, a group of preschoolers visited Aston Gardens senior living facility to sing Christmas songs with the residents.
 As a special surprise there was a snack of gingerbread cookies and punch and then each rising kindergartner received a backpack that was filled with school supplies.
 The residents had donated the items and filled the backpacks.

-The sing-a-long with preschoolers and their adopted grandparents included old favorites they all knew like “Jingle Bells,” “Rudolph,” “We wish you a Merry Christmas,” and others.
+The sing-a-long with preschoolers and their adopted grandparents included old favorites they all knew like “Jingle Bells,” “Rudolph,” “We Wish You a Merry Christmas,” and others.
 The children also sang some of their new songs to entertain the adults.
-Happy Birthday to Jesus was sung by all as a remembrance of what is the true meaning of Christmas.
+Happy Birthday was sung to Jesus.

 Post a comment as